noise-lab/Coursera-SDN/assignments/sdn-ixp/README.md

 ### <a name="h.43cd3gtc620p"></a><span class="c48 c2 c26">Submitting the Assignment</span>

+**NOTE** The submit.py script will start all applications required by the sdx assignment (MiniNExT, set OF 1.3, start Ryu, start route server and ExaBGP).
+To make sure the enviroment is clean, close all other windows but one and clean the enviroment with the provided script and only then submit.

 <span class="c2">Copy the</span> <span class="c0">submit.py</span><span class="c2"> file that we have provided to the</span> <span class="c0">~/sdx-ryu/</span><span class="c0">examples/simple/mininet/</span><span class="c2"> directory.</span> Now run the ```submit.py``` script from the ```~/sdx-ryu/examples/simple/mininet/``` directory.

 ```bash